I’m currently on a week-long road trip from Phoenix to Zion and back. We stopped in Flagstaff on the first day after spending one day in Sedona.

 - Devil’s Bridge (View On Map): This natural sandstone arch is accessible via a moderate, 3.9-mile out-and-back hike.
 From the top, there are stunning views of the surrounding area, including Cathedral Rock and Bell Rock.
 Plan for about 1-2 hours for the hike.

 The Red Rock Scenic Byway is a must-see destination in Sedona and with a few hours you can see some of Sedona’s most incredible natural wonders.
-Even if you’re not up for getting your boots onto a hiking trail, you’ll still see all of these epic views along the drive.
+Even if you’re not up for getting your hiking shoes onto the 100s of Sedona’s hiking trails, you’ll still see all of these epic views along the drive.